Jason Ruedy, President and CEO of The Home Loan Arranger, Sets New Standard for Clear-To-Close Transactions

 Jason Ruedy, President and CEO of The Home Loan Arranger, sets a new standard for clear-to-close transactions

-Ruedy emphasizes that no one wants to face delays at the closing table due to unexpected funding issues.”DENVER, CO, UNITED STATES, August 29, 2024 /EINPresswire.com/ -- The Home Loan Arranger, a prominent mortgage provider in Colorado, is transforming the home loan experience through its innovative clear-to-close (CTC) process.
+Ruedy emphasizes that no one wants to face delays at the closing table due to unexpected funding issues.”SAN DIEGO, CALIFORNIA, UNITED STATES, August 29, 2024 /EINPresswire.com/ -- The Home Loan Arranger, a prominent mortgage provider in Colorado, is transforming the home loan experience through its innovative clear-to-close (CTC) process.
 Unlike traditional lenders, The Home Loan Arranger provides CTCs for purchase transactions without any funding conditions, ensuring that once a CTC is granted, the loan is fully prepared for funding.

 — Jason Ruedy